jaytmiller/htc-utils/aws-annex-setup/README.md

 You can repeat this command multiple times to establish multiple workers, or just run it once with the desired worker count.

+Dump the script for more info on parameters which can be used to specify instance count, type, duration, and shutdown idle time.

+The start_annex script also specifies the exact AWS AMI which will be run, which currently also defines the version of CAL code pre-installed on the AMI.

 **IMPORTANT:**